Chester County, South Carolina

 Chester County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 32,294.
 Its county seat is Chester.
-Chester County is included in the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.
+Chester County is included in the Charlotte metropolitan area.

 History

 The county was founded in 1785 and was named after Chester, Pennsylvania.
 The largest community and county seat is Chester.
-The county is also included in the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.
+The county is also included in the Charlotte metropolitan area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 586.16 sqmi, of which 580.66 sqmi is land and 5.50 sqmi (0.94%) is water.